sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

             - The - option ensures that the environment variables and settings are set as they would be for a full login session as the root user.
             - goes to the root folder
         - `su username`:
+            - starts a non-login shell that doesn't fully reinitialize the environment
             - switch to another user
             - you will have to enter the password
-            - env variables from previous shell will be avialble
+            - env variables from previous shell will be available
             - stays in the current directory
         - `sudo -s`:
             - this command starts a new shell session with root privileges